 containers shall be placed on lots.
 True floral containers, urns and baskets are recommended.
 No artificial adornments shall be

 planted or placed on lots.
 No boxes, shells, toys, ornaments, chairs, settees or similar unauthorized items will be permitted upon

 The Park will not be responsible for loss or damages to urns, floral pieces, baskets, or frames.

 The intent of the Park is to create an attractive expanse of park grounds planted with appropriate shrubs and trees.

 Authorities will undertake to maintain, as may be practical, the planting of trees and shrubs to preserve the Park Landscape

 SECTION 8: ENFORCEMENT

-Fines and penalties for violations of Park rules and regulations may be assessed by the Madbury Board of Selectmen.
-In cases
+Fines and penalties for violations of Park Rules and Regulations may be assessed by the Madbury Board of Selectmen.
+In